 On January 12, 2012, the City Council adopted a new Analysis of Impediments (AI) to Fair Housing Choice, including the recommended policies and actions to respond to the fair housing impediments identified in the document.
 An update to the AI was approved by the Housing Commission on February 11, 2016.
 This update was conducted as part of the 2015-2020 Consolidated Plan update.
+The City has continued to affirmatively further fair housing by funding fair housing activities on an annual basis.
+The City will update the 2016 AI as a part of the 2025-2030 Con Plan cycle.

-The document states that the primary impediments to fair housing choice are access to affordable housing, and knowledge of fair housing services.
+The 2016 AI states that the primary impediments to fair housing choice are access to affordable housing, and knowledge of fair housing services.
 The City has implemented the following in response to the impediments identified in the AI: